 In the 20th century, imperialism has meant political manipulation within the machinations of tyrannical empire building and global financial institutions (the IMF & World Bank) so that imperialist nations can commandeer non-mutually beneficial international trade practices in tandem with the monopolizing acts of transnational corporations; hand in glove with this trend has been self-seeking international military coersion on the part of first world nations which since World War II has particularly been advanced by the United States and Israel, underpinned by the economic structural landscape dominated by and embedded within the Dollar Empire as the international currency of universality.

 There is a constant battle for the elite ultra-rich class to maintain their position of domination propped up by some of their materially-appeased subjects – the taxpaying workforce.
-In the North, since the 1970s, the proportion of multinational revenue streams appropriated by corporation tax has reduced considerably, whilst over the same period, the main basis for the North-South exploitation has been a combination of the North’s appropriation of value-surplus through deteriorating terms of value exchange amongst a narrow range of commodity exports, and debt peonage – which had been the main instrument of neo-slavery at the centre of the new neocolonial relationship for many years from the 1970s until 2005 (The extent of the total external debt of low-income countries at the time of the G8 Summit in Scotland, July 2005, stood at $523 billion, though part of this debt – US$40 billion debt owed by 18 Highly Indebted Poor Countries to the World Bank, the International Monetary Fund and the African Development Fund – was written off at this world summit on condition of adherence to the strict neoliberal structural adjustment policies of the ‘Highly Indebted Poor Country’ (HIPC) initiative).
+In the North, since the 1970s, the proportion of multinational revenue streams appropriated by corporation tax has reduced considerably, whilst over the same period, the main basis for the North-South exploitation has been a combination of the North’s appropriation of value-surplus through deteriorating terms of value exchange amongst a narrow range of commodity exports, and debt peonage – which had been the main instrument of neo-slavery at the centre of the new neocolonial relationship for many years from the 1970s until 2005 (The extent of the total external debt of low-income countries at the time of the G8 Summit in Scotland, July 2005, stood at $523 billion, with only a mere fraction of this debt – US$40 billion debt owed by 18 Highly Indebted Poor Countries to the World Bank, the International Monetary Fund and the African Development Fund – written off at this G8 summit despite great fanfare about the Summit’s great achievement to write-off debt, and even then, it has been on condition of adherence to the strict neoliberal structural adjustment policies of the ‘Highly Indebted Poor Country’ (HIPC) initiative).

 US GDP has been the central economic block in the world for the majority of the 20th century, whilst at the start of the 21st century, China is the supreme production factory of the entire western world (China’s ascendency, however, is so rapid that coming out of the financial crisis of 2008, China’s rate of growth of GDP is such that it’s economy is feted to overtake that of the US by the middle of the 21st century).
 The vast extent of the military architecture of the US State, essential to protect their own interests (and the interests of global capitalism) has been traditionally proportionate to the extent of their GDP.
 In recent years, it’s scale has been extended even further.
 The nature of the Empire now is also different in that this capitalist consumer society is truly international, with the divide between haves and have-nots no longer geographically specific, but certainly, as ever, class based.
 Ankie Hoogvelt – (Taken from “Globalisation & The Post-Colonial World, The New Political Economy of Development”): “A new stage of capitalism has fermented in the core of the system, whereby geographic core-periphery polarisation is being replaced by a social core-periphery divide that cuts across geographical regions.”
 4